 white lines, at any junction it's safest to slow down and

 to let the other guy go first.

-One-way streets exist in Argostoli, Skala, Poros, etc and, during the evenings, some streets are pedestrianised, e.g. Skala main street from the Church down to the main square and the square in Poros.
+One-way streets exist in Argostoli, Skala, Poros, etc and, during the evenings, some streets are pedestrianised, e.g. the square in Poros.
+Skala main street is now pedestrianised, top to bottom.
+Of course, cars still sneak along there...